Sm1t/microfrontend-realworld-app/README.md

 # microfrontend-realworld-app

-Microfrontend practice with module federation, main application
+Microfrontend practice with module federation.
+Using RealWorld https://github.com/gothinkster/realworld as a Sample Application.

 ## Setup